AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 1. Clone this repository to your local machine.
 2. Create and activate a virtual environment (instructions below).
 3. Install the necessary dependencies by running 'pip install -r requirements.txt'.
-4. Run 'capstone.ipynb' to view the Jupyter Notebook.
+4. Launch Jupyter Notebook by running 'jupyter notebook'.
 5. When you are done exploring the repository, deactivate the virtual environment.

 ### Virtual Environment Instructions